ImKindaOkAtCoding/Anime-Script/README.md

    All from your terminal.
    Mostly Eye Candy.

+ # Preview The Art
+   To Preview The ASCII Characters Just View The Code In animeScript.py And You Can Easily View All The Art In The Code.

  # Clarification
    I Did Not Make These ASCII Characters, All Of The Girls Are From: copypastatext.com, All The Boys Are From: ascii-art.de.
    All Of The Art On ascii-art.de Was Made By The Incredibly Talented Artist: Andreas Freise Please Visit: Andreas Freise's Website
    It Is Very Enjoyable To Browse The Amazing Art And Animations Which Are Also ASCII!